Tibetan diaspora: Third wave: Sanjorwa era

+2010s: diversifed emigration

+The number of Tibetan diaspora in India declined to 85,000 in 2019 from 150,000 in 2011, while immigration from China reduced from 3000 (2011) to 100 (2018) per year.
+Many Tibetan diaspora chose to emigrate to the United States, Canada, Germany, and Switzerland or return to China.
+Tibetan immigration destinations became increasingly diverse due to various factors, such as facing discrimination in India due to their refugee status, lack of job opportunities, or having difficulties accessing Indian social services.

 In India

 Organizations

+In 1776, the first Tibetan Buddhist Temple in the plains of India, Bhot Bagan Moth was founded in Ghusuri by Puran Giri by the help of the third Panchen Lama.

 The main organisation of the Tibetan diaspora is the Central Tibetan Administration of the 14th Dalai Lama based in the McLeod Ganj suburb of the city of Dharamsala in India.
 The CTA maintains Tibet Offices in 10 countries.
 These act as de facto embassies of the CTA offices of culture and information and effectively provide a kind of consular help to Tibetans.
 They are based in New Delhi, India; New York, USA; Geneva, Switzerland; Tokyo, Japan; London, UK; Canberra, Australia; Paris, France; Moscow, Russia; Pretoria, South Africa; and Taipei, Taiwan.
 The Tibetan diaspora NGOs deal with the cultural and social life of the diaspora, the preservation of cultural heritage, and the promotion of political Tibetan independence.

 The first Tibetan non-governmental human rights organization to be established in exile in India was the Tibetan Centre for Human Rights and Democracy.
 TCHRD investigates and reports on human rights issues in Tibet and among Tibetan minorities throughout China.